 VACCINES: AN INVENTION THAT CHANGED THE WORLD

-Then came COVID-19, and the whole world watched as vaccine science unfolded.
-We saw how quickly we could move when necessary, but we also saw how challenging it is to distribute vaccines to everyone who needs them and to convince everyone to take them.
+Then came COVID-19, and suddenly everyone was watching the science happen in real time.
+We saw just how fast scientists could work when the pressure was on, but we also learned how tough it is to get vaccines to every corner of the world—and to convince everyone to take them.

 Comments